-The Company's operating lease for its headquarters facility office space in Redwood City, California began in June 2021 and expired in May 2023.
+The Company's prior operating lease for its predecessor headquarters facility office space in Redwood City, California began in June 2021 and expired in May 2023.
 In April 2023, the Company entered into a twenty-four month lease extension commencing on June 1, 2023.
 The term of the lease extension expires in May 2025.
-On February 8, 2024, the Company entered into a six-month office license agreement to license 4,141 square feet of additional space adjacent to its existing office where the Company is currently located.
-The term for the additional space expires on October 31, 2024, unless terminated earlier in accordance with the license agreement.
+On February 8, 2024, the Company entered into a six-month office license agreement to license 4,141 square feet of additional space adjacent to its existing office where the Company was located and in